yochaigal/cairn/wip/2e/setting.md

 2. Generate features for each remaining dot by first rolling on the the [Detail Types](#detail-types) table, then on the associated table.
 3. For any additional settlements rolled, roll on the [Settlement Features](#settlement-features) table as well.

 > If some of the results below seem incongruous, that's OK!
 Turn it into a question: _Why_ is there hazard terrain so close to a settlement?
 Perhaps there were mines there once, long abandoned.
 Rumors as to their true treasure - and dangers - abound.
+That said, don't be afraid to choose a more appropriate result if you're having a hard time making it work!

 #### Detail Types